Whiteknight/whiteknight.github.com/drafts/advent_2_winxed.md

 certain types of code for performance improvements by avoiding extra PCC calls.

-Here is a random-ish sample of Winxed code that I've been playing around today which is written in Winxed for testing some new ideas I'm thinking of adding to
+Here is a random-ish sample of Winxed code that I've been playing around with recently, written in Winxed for testing some new ideas I'm thinking of adding to
 Rosella:

     function main[main](var args)